-Convenience is the real reason why personalisation is such an important factor of the customer experience too.
+Convenience is the real reason why personalization is such an important factor of the customer experience too.

-In fact, the brands with the best track records for customer engagement prove this through their use of algorithms and convenient, personalised recommendations.
+In fact, the brands with the best track records for customer engagement prove this through their use of algorithms and convenient, personalized recommendations.

 Take Netflix and Spotify, for example.
-Both are world-leading within their industries, and both supply their users with personalised recommendations whenever they log in.
+Both are world-leading within their industries, and both supply their users with personalized recommendations whenever they log in.

-It means the digital customer experience is tailored to the user in the form of a frictionless customer journey.
+It means the digital customer journey is tailored to the user in the form of a seamless customer experience.

 To get started offering maximum convenience to your customers, take a step back from your site or app and consider what problems you could anticipate and solve for your customers.